MAJOLICA: Colors (c) How to use

 The last colors

 The ground and the faces and arms are left till the end to paint and are painted with ochre-skin color.
 This color is very weak, which makes it difficult to correct.
-If by accident a color falls on to the white glaze-base, it is easy to repair but if it fall on to a light color, it is difficult.
+If by accident a color falls on to the white glaze-base, it is easy to repair but if it falls on to a light color, it is difficult.
 You have to scrape it off and then repaint it.
 The intensity of the color might be different and if you overlap what is there, it will leave a strong line.